Winner: Advancing International Rail TravelBranchBranchWinner2024 Global Recognition AwardGlobal Recognition Award*

 What are the main train connections to and from Vientiane?

-Is there an airport train in Vientiane?
+Is there an airport rail connection in Vientiane?

 Can I buy Vientiane train tickets at the last minute?